Workout 101: Guys’ Guide to Pilates

 What guys should wear to a Pilates class

-You’re going to be sticking your legs up in the air, behind you, in a split…so you’ll want lined shorts or to wear compression bike shorts to keep everything contained.
+- You will be sticking your legs up in the air in crazy directions, so you’ll want lined shorts or to wear compression bike shorts to keep everything contained.
+And

 Choreography complexity